danishsatkut/exercism-go/crypto-square/README.md

 # Crypto Square

+Welcome to Crypto Square on Exercism's Go Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement the classic method for composing secret messages called a square code.

 Given an English text, output the encoded version of that text.

-First, the input is normalized: the spaces and punctuation are removed from the English text and the message is downcased.
+First, the input is normalized: the spaces and punctuation are removed from the English text and the message is down-cased.

 Then, the normalized characters are broken into rows.
 These rows can be regarded as forming a rectangle when printed with intervening newlines.

 For example, the sentence